 - Around 1.2 million homes without electricity in France, many of them in Brittany

 I went to the Perharidy peninsula a few days after the storm.
-The storm had left its mark everywhere.
-Trees down by the dozen, paths blocked, embankments gutted.
+It had left its mark everywhere.
+Dozens of trees down, paths blocked, embankments gutted.
 It was a desolate sight.

 We often hear about winds of over 200 km/h, power cuts and material damage.
 But when you're there, when you see these familiar landscapes disfigured, it takes you by storm.
 Every tree on the ground is a reminder of just how much can change overnight.